 The first clear benefit of selling on Lazada is the significantly lower upfront requirements.

-While Tmall Global requires that you have a strong brand recognition in your home market and/or in China, Lazada allows any cross-border seller to join if they have a company registered outside of ASEAN.
+While Tmall Global requires that you have strong brand recognition in your home market and/or in China, Lazada allows any cross-border seller to join if they have a company registered outside of ASEAN.

 Setting up an account, your seller center, and listing products on Lazada can be done within days.